Local boundedness: Locally bounded topological vector spaces

-By the Kolmogorov's normability criterion, this is true of a locally convex space if and only if the topology of the TVS is induced by some seminorm.
+By Kolmogorov's normability criterion, this is true of a locally convex space if and only if the topology of the TVS is induced by some seminorm.

-In particular, every locally bounded TVS is locally convex and pseudometrizable.
+In particular, every locally bounded TVS is pseudometrizable.

 Locally bounded functions

 Let $f : X \to Y$ a function between topological vector spaces is said to be a locally bounded function if every point of $X$ has a neighborhood whose image under $f$ is bounded.

 The following theorem relates local boundedness of functions with the local boundedness of topological vector spaces: